Skip to main content

 Oil & Gas Storage — AOGCC, TAPS, and North Slope Operations

-Alaska is a top-tier oil and gas producing state with the most demanding cold-weather tank-storage environment in the country.
-Upstream operations are centered on the North Slope (Prudhoe Bay, Kuparuk, Alpine, Point Thomson), Cook Inlet (Kenai Peninsula and Upper Inlet platforms), and legacy onshore fields at Swanson River and Beluga.
-Upstream and midstream tank storage is governed by:
+Alaska is a major oil and gas producer with the toughest cold-weather tank-storage conditions.
+Operations are on the North Slope, Cook Inlet, and older fields like Swanson River and Beluga.
+Tank storage is regulated by:

 • 20 AAC 25 — Alaska Oil and Gas Conservation Commission (AOGCC) rules; conservation of resource, pool spacing, well integrity, produced-water and crude-oil handling at the wellhead and production facility.